mrdaviesuk/Windows-External-Manifests/README.md

 ## AsInvoker, requireAdministrator Manifests

 I've created some manifest files, stored in the respective folders which correspond to the setting.
-Note that applying these changes will alter the experience of these applications for all users of the system - which may cause changes in the experience currently seen for users who are members of 'Administrators', of the 'Power Users' legacy security group.

 ## Configuring Windows to Use External Application Manifests